ckaestne/modernpassing/src/4k-4hsw-improve.md

 **Watch your passes land.** Conversely, aim to rely less on feedback by watching your passes land where possible.
 This will not work for all patterns, but for many.
 For example, set it as a goal to watch doubles land in siteswaps of length 3 (e.g., 966, 972) -- this is challenging but eventually possible when the incoming passes are decent.

+**When learning a siteswap, switch starts.** When it is difficult to get a full round of a pattern, it often helps to have both passers start with the same throws but start left-handed.
+This allows them to practice the second side of the pattern and come afterward to the already-practiced first side.

 **Make zips and flips a full beat.** Zips often happen very fast and automatic.
 Many passers may not even notice that they are doing them, which can make a pattern like *Parsnip* (77722) tricky to learn.
 Passers who have learned *why not* (78627) and *Jim's two-count* (74667) as synchronous patterns are used to very quick zips.
 Since zips are so fast, the are often used to fudge the timing, which on the one hand can help make patterns like 972 much more forgiving, but on the other hand can also screw up the timing of a pattern.
 Try make zips a full beat; to force this try to hand the zip between both hands behind the back.
 In particular patterns with two consecutive zips, like 77272 and 522, can be fun by handing one zip in the back and the other in the front.

 <siteswap style='{"emphasizeThrows": [2,4,7,9], "emphasizeCausal": [4,9]}'>77272</siteswap>